edac713/Image-To-Website/devGPT/devGPT v5.md

 ```

 ### Code Refinement
-- After executing `ImageCompareScript.py`, refine the code to ensure it closely matches the original UI design, with a focus on accessibility and user-friendliness.
+- After executing `ImageCompareScript.py`, refine the code to ensure it closely matches the original UI design, with a focus on accessibility & user-friendliness.

 ## HTML `<link> & <script>` TAGS
 Essential resources to be included in your HTML: